asainnp/fgnotify/README.md

 > cd fgnotify
 > cp fgnotify /usr/bin/.

-Example usage:
+Example run:
 > sudo fgnotify "new mail in inbox"

-Running it on tty / some X remote terminal / crone / detached process / remote SSH, ... should display message on active-foreground tty console of computer running this process.
+Running such command on tty / some X remote terminal / crone / detached process / remote SSH,
+... should display message on active-foreground tty console of computer running this process.
+over underlaying shell/screen/tmux/login, that runs in the tty.